 The EIM provides other balancing authority areas the opportunity to participate in the real-time market for imbalance energy that the CAISO operates in its own balancing authority area.
-PacifiCorp's balancing authority areas (PacifiCorp East and PacifiCorp West) were the first two to join the Energy Imbalance Market.
-The CAISO's market rules went into effect on October 24, 2014, for the first trading day November 1, 2014.
+PacifiCorp's balancing authority areas (PacifiCorp East and PacifiCorp West) were the first two to join the EIM.
+The EIM market rules went into effect on October 24, 2014, for the first trading day November 1, 2014.4